ardinta15/MySQL_Projects/README.md

-### This repository include all of my Exploratory Data Analysis Projects using My SQL
+### This repository include all of my Projects using My SQL